OGRECave/ogre/Docs/src/material-scripts.md

 ## scale

 Adjusts the scaling factor applied to this texture layer.
 Useful for adjusting the size of textures without making changes to geometry.
-This is a fixed scaling factor, if you wish to animate this see [wave\_xform](#wave_005fxform). **Note:** Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+This is a fixed scaling factor, if you wish to animate this see [wave\_xform](#wave_005fxform). @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

 Format: scale &lt;x\_scale&gt; &lt;y\_scale&gt;